petercai/notes/eclipse/GEF/Eclipse GEF and Draw2d Plug-in Developer Guide.md

 `deactivate()` \- The opposite of activate.
 Once again, subclasses should **extend** this method to remove the listeners added during activation.

 ![](_assets/important.gif)
-The remaining steps **only** occur when the editpart gets removed, meaning its model was removed from the diagram.
-If the viewer is being disposed, then deactivation is the only thing that is guaranteed to occur.
-For this reason, activate and deactivate are the commonly extended methods while the remaining methods can usually be ignored.
+The remaining steps **only** occur when the editpart gets removed, meaning its model was removed from the diagram. <span style="background:#fff88f">If the viewer is being disposed, then deactivation is the only thing that is guaranteed to occur.</span> For this reason, activate and deactivate are the commonly extended methods while the remaining methods can usually be ignored.

 `removeNotify()` \- Signals that the editpart is about to incur removal.
 The following must happen while the editpart still has access to its surroundings: